Asqatasun/Asqatasun/docs/Rule-5-5-1.md

 #### Set1 (table tags identified as data table from html markers)

-All the `<table>` tags with an "id" attribute or a "class" attribute or a "role" attribute that matches one of the values set by the user through the "DATA_TABLE_MARKER" parameter or the "COMPLEX_TABLE_MARKER" parameter AND with a `<caption>` child tag.
+All the `<table>` tags with an "id" attribute or a "class" attribute or a "role" attribute that matches one of the values set by the user through the "DATA_TABLE_MARKER" parameter AND with a `<caption>` child tag.

 #### Set2 (table tags not identified as data table from html markers)

-All the `<table>` tags that don't have an "id" attribute or a "class" attribute or a "role" attribute that matches one the values set by the use through the "PRESENTATION_TABLE_MARKER" parameter or the "DATA_TABLE_MARKER" parameter or the "COMPLEX_TABLE_MARKER" parameter AND with a `<caption>` child tag.
+All the `<table>` tags that don't have an "id" attribute or a "class" attribute or a "role" attribute that matches one the values set by the use through the "PRESENTATION_TABLE_MARKER" parameter or the
+"DATA_TABLE_MARKER" parameter or the "COMPLEX_TABLE_MARKER" parameter AND with a `<caption>` child tag.
 That means select all the `<table>` tags of the page when these parameters are empty.

 #### Set3